splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/5-manipulating-files.md

 ### Copy and Move (cp and mv)

 You can also copy and move files using the [cp](https://man.cx/Cp) and [mv](https://man.cx/Mv) commands.
 You can pass these commands two arguments - the **source** file or folder to copy, and the **destination** path.
-For example, you can use `cp Program.cs Test.cs` to copy `Program.cs` to a new file named `Test.cs`.
+For example, you can use `cp ReadMe.md Other.md` to copy `ReadMe.md` to a new file named `Other.md`.
 If the destination is a folder, the file will be copied into that directory.
-For example, `cp Program.cs ~/Documents/` will copy **Program.cs** to the **Documents** folder in your home directory.
+For example, `cp ReadMe.md ~/Documents/` will copy **ReadMe.md** to the **Documents** folder in your home directory.

 The move (`mv`) command works in a similar way to copy.
 You pass it arguments for the source file and its new destination.
-The copy command will duplicate a file, where as the move command removes it from its original folder and moves it to a new location.
+The copy command will duplicate a file, whereas the move command removes it from its original folder and moves it to a new location.

 When you copy a folder, you need to pass the `cp` command the `-r` option to recursively copy the contents of that folder.
 This means that it will copy the folder, all files and folders within it - and the files and folders within these as well.